CHAPTER TWENTY THREE

 Introduction to Broadcasting

 Dick Biondi, a Top 40 and Oldies disc jockey known for his screaming delivery and wild antics on the air, gained national attention in the 1950s and 1960s on leading AM radio stations in Buffalo, New York; Chicago, Illinois; and Los Angeles, California.
 In our area we listened to his night time program on WLS Radio, Chicago.
+His antics were as interesting as the music of the day.
+He was fun to listen to.

 Carolina School of Broadcasting